7 min

 At this point, your account has been created.
 You will automatically be logged into your Domotz portal.
 Note you can always get back here by going to portal.domotz.com.

-Windows Agent Installation
+Windows Collector Installation

-1. Click on the “Download Now” link
+- Click on the “Download Now” link.

-Qualify your first agent name and click “Activate now for free”:
+Give your first Collector a name and click “Activate now for free”:

 Device Discovery

-Upon activation, the Domotz agent will immediately start scanning the network for which it is associated.
+Upon activation, the Domotz Collector will immediately start scanning the network for which it is associated.
 Please wait a few minutes for a complete scan to occur.
 The time it takes depends heavily on the size of the network and the number of devices on that network.

 To solve this issue you might check this article: https://help.domotz.com/tips-tricks/unblock-outgoing-connections-on-firewall/